tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 <script src="https://cloud.tinymce.com/stable/plugins.min.js?apiKey=your_API_key&linkchecker=1.0.0"></script>
 ```

-## Specifying an SDK deployment of features/plugins
+## Specifying a Self-hosted deployment of features/plugins

-If you're deploying [only premium plugins from the Cloud]({{ site.baseurl }}/get-started-cloud/features-only), you may want to have some features served from the Cloud and some features served from your own SDK installation.
+If you're deploying [only premium plugins from the Cloud]({{ site.baseurl }}/get-started-cloud/features-only), you may want to have some features served from the Cloud and some features served from your own Self-hosted installation.
 This is also possible with URL query parameters and the special version name "sdk".

 The "sdk" version lets the TinyMCE Plugin Manager know that you're not using the Cloud version of a particular plugin and that it shouldn't serve the plugin
 from the Cloud.
 It also won't display any warning or error messages if you're not entitled to it.